jgdelgado09/JavaCCProject/README.md

 # JavaCCProject
-An old school project to validate credit card numbers.
+A simple school project to validate credit card numbers.

 Run CreditValidation class on preferred IDE, or via command line by javac CreditValidation.java.